BPLIM/Workshops/Data/IBACH/MAY25/iBACH_manual_MAY25.md

 Every year BPLIM and BELab create a data freeze.
 The most recent version of the data was extracted on May 2025 and includes data from 2008 to 2023.

 This manual summarizes the variables available.
-For more complete information please see the [BACH's User Guide](https://www.bach.banque-france.fr/documents/Summary_Userguide.pdf).
+For more complete information please see the [BACH's Documentation](https://www.bach.banque-france.fr/).

 # Description of Files